Macedonian Ruins

 Yet You have made him a little lower than God, And You crown him with glory and majesty!
 (Psalm 8:5)

-According to the Lord’s Prayer, it is not in asking that we receive, but in having the confidence to issue an imperative, and particularly so when we know we are asking in accordance with Yahweh’s will or the promises in scripture.
+According to the Lord’s Prayer, we receive not by asking but by having the confidence to issue an imperative, particularly when we know we are asking in accordance with Yahweh’s will or the promises in scripture.

 This is the confidence we have before Him, that, if we ask [imperative] anything according to His will, He hears us.
 And if we know that He hears us in whatever we ask [imperative], we know that we have the requests [or demands] which we have asked from Him.
 (1 John 5:14-15 brackets mine)